-- 1. The price of a house depends on the material it is constructed of. - 2.
-Payment by the letter of credit is referred to as most secure. - 3.
-The manager director was sent for as he was the only one to help us. - 4.
+1. The price of a house depends on the material it is constructed of.

+2. Payment by the letter of credit is referred to as most secure.

+- 3. The manager director was sent for as he was the only one to help us. - 4.
 Our balance sheet is being looked through attentively now. - 5.
 Trade in services has not been looked on as profitable for us. - 6.
 Our economists' propositions will be spoken about at the next meeting.

-- 1. I was given a valuable advice of an expert in economy. - 2.
+- 1. The loan was paid back on time. - 2.
 Small businesses are affected by the problem of effective distribution of goods. - 3.
 You will be helped by your friends to prevent the bankruptcy. - 4.
 The visitors were asked to enter the office. - 5.
 The economic difficulties of today are being influenced by political situation. - 6.
 The firm has been offered rather profitable interest rate recently.

 Exercise 3.
-Substitute the infinitives by the proper form of the verb (active or passive).
+Substitute the infinitives by the proper form of the verb (Active or Passive).

-- 1. During the last financial panic, central banks (to act) as a lender of last resort. - 2.
-I know that the money already (to deliver) directly from one person to the other. - 3.
-In future, money (to borrow) from the central bank to lend the clients of small banks. - 4.
-Now, when the economic activities of many businesses (to slow down) many banks reduce money supply. - 5.
-Foreign exchange markets (to link) electronically. - 6.
-The dollar (to use) in many countries as a local currency. - 7.
+1. I know that the money already (to deliver) directly from one person to the other.

+2. In future, money (to borrow) from the central bank to lend the clients of small banks.

+3. Now, when the economic activities of many businesses (to slow down) many banks reduce money supply.

+4. Foreign exchange markets (to link) electronically.

+- 5. The dollar (to use) in many countries as a local currency. - 6.
 It happens that a country (to export) more than it (to import).

 Exercise 4.
 Read the text.
 Put the verbs in brackets in Passive Voice.
+Complete the report using the correct form, Active or Passive.